Search

 A Landscape Transformed

-The speed and magnitude of change that has occurred in the Bay watershed in less than 300 years is truly beyond any early settler’s imagination.
+The speed and magnitude of change in the Bay watershed in less than 300 years is truly beyond any early settler’s imagination.
 Today, the metropolitan area surrounding the Santa Monica Bay is one of the world’s most populous urban areas.
-According to the 2021 U.S. Census, about 10 million people live in Los Angeles County and 3.8 million within the City of Los Angeles.
-The modern infrastructure and demands of this population have profound effects on the environment.
+According to the 2021 U.S. Census, about 10 million people live in Los Angeles County and 3.8 million in the City of Los Angeles.
+This population’s modern infrastructure and demands have profound effects on the environment.

 Protecting and Restoring the Bay and its Watershed